Core Validator FAQs

 - rSp and tSp represent the CORE tokens staked for a validator and total staked CORE tokens, respectively.

-- rBp and tBp are the BTC tokens delegated to a validator and total staked BTC tokens, respectively.
+- rBp and tBp are the Bitcoin tokens delegated to a validator and total staked Bitcoin tokens, respectively.

-- m and n are dynamic factors adjusting the weights of hash power and the voting power of BTC versus CORE tokens.
+- m and n are dynamic factors adjusting the weights of hash power and the voting power of Bitcoin versus CORE tokens.

-9. What is slashing, and what are the different slashing fees charged on Core Chain?
+9. What is slashing, and what are the different slashing fees charged on the Core blockchain?

 - Rewards Slashing: If a validator fails to mine 50 consecutive blocks during their turn, all CORE token rewards accrued up to that point are lost.
-The impact is more significant if the failure occurs later in the round, as more rewards would have been accumulated.
+The impact is more significant if the failure occurs later in the round, as more rewards would have been accumulated by then.

-- Deposit Slashing and Jailing: Failing to mine 150 consecutive blocks results in losing 10% of the validator's deposit and a jailing of three days, during which they cannot be elected to the validator set.
+- Deposit Slashing and Jailing: Failing to mine 150 consecutive blocks results in losing 10% of the validator's deposit and a three-day jailing, during which they cannot be elected to the validator set.

-- Permanent Ban for Double Signing: Double signing, i.e., signing two different blocks at the same height, leads to severe consequences including slashing of all rewards, the entire validator deposit, and a permanent ban from the network, i.e., getting jailed forever.
+- Permanent Ban for Double Signing: Double signing, i.e., signing two different blocks at the same height, results in severe consequences, including the slashing of all rewards, the entire validator deposit, and a permanent ban from the network, effectively rendering the validator permanently ineligible.

 10. When do validators get jailed?
 What is the duration?

-There are two scenarios where validators can get jailed.
+There are two scenarios in which validators can be jailed.

-- Failing to mine 150 consecutive blocks results in losing 10% of the validator's deposit and a jailing of three days, during which they cannot be elected to the validator set.
+- Failing to mine 150 consecutive blocks results in losing 10% of the validator's deposit and a three-day jail term, during which they cannot be elected to the validator set.

-- Double signing can lead to slashing of all rewards, the entire validator deposit, and a permanent ban from the network, i.e., getting jailed forever.
+- Double signing can result in the slashing of all rewards, the entire validator deposit, and a permanent ban from the network, i.e., being jailed forever.

 11. How frequently do Validators need to be online?